The village at the head of Val di Fassa, at the foot of the Sella and the Marmolada, a base for the Sellaronda and the Vajolet Towers.

 A short history

 Today the village lives on tourism all year round.
-In winter it is a stop on the Sellaronda, the ski circuit around the Sella group; in summer it is the starting point for the cable cars up to the Pordoi and towards the highest of the Dolomites.
+In winter it is a stop on the Sellaronda, the ski circuit around the Sella group; in summer it is the starting point for the cable cars up to the Pordoi and towards the Queen of the Dolomites.
 The Ladin language and festivals stay alive in the centre and the hamlets.

 What to see